oakhamis/Climate_Change_Statistics/README.md

 # MEASURING THE EFFECT OF MELTING GREENLAND & ANTARCTICA ICE SHEETS ON RISING SEA LEVEL

-This analysis aims to understand the relationship between the rise of sea levels and the melting of ice sheets in Greenland and Antarctica.
+This analysis aims to understand the relationship between the rising of sea levels and the melting of ice sheets in Greenland and Antarctica.

 ## Prerequisites